Living within your means

 We will discuss this in more depth in a later page, but by way of an example, if you planned to have £100 cash leftover at the end of a month, but managed to achieve £200, then that can be cause for a little treat.
 (But not a £100 treat by the way!).

-TIP: Another way to ensure you live within your means, without having to make cost savings, is to increase your income.
+TIP: Another way to ensure you are living within your means, without having to make cost savings, is to increase your income.